 Keep Your French Bulldog’s Anxiety and Stress Under Control

 One of the major causes of increased slobber in drool-prone dogs like Frenchies is stress.
-Just like in their humans, stress causes physical symptoms: stomach issues, dry eyes, dry mouth, or extra saliva.
+Just like in humans, stress causes physical symptoms: stomach issues, dry eyes, dry mouth, or extra saliva.

 A quick note here: good stress is still stress.
 If you notice more drool when your French Bulldog is meeting new people or pets, then the likely source is stress.